-Confined-ability hands-those who may be able to do as much work as able hands in general ;--only it must be of a certain sort-or preceded or accompanied by instruction or attendance of a certain sort, are-1, Insane hands (divers sorts.)
-2, Imperfect are-1, Insane hands (divers sorts.)
+Confined-ability hands-those who may be able to do as much work as able hands in general ;-only it must be of a certain sort-or preceded or accompanied by instruction or attendance of a certain sort, are-1, Insane hands (divers sorts.)
 2, Imperfect hands.
 3, Sick-and-well hands.
 4, Tender hands.
 5, Past-prosperity hands.
-6, Of the dangerous and other disreputable classes, such as have been bred up, or confirmed, in habits of idleness or dissipation-but this only for a time.
+6, Of the dangerous and other disreputable classes, such as have been bred up, or confirmed. in habits of idleness or dissipation-but this only for a time.